Pokémon Brilliant Diamond and Shining Pearl: Development and release

 On 28 September 2021, on the 15th anniversary of the original Pokémon Diamond and Pearl, a new trailer was released showcasing the Pokétch with Hidden Moves, Poffins, Pokémon party following the player in Hearthome City's Amity Square, "stat trainers" (trainers specialising in a specific Pokémon statistic) Cheryl and Riley, and Eterna City Gym Leader Gardenia.
 On 26 October, another trailer was released featuring Snowpoint City Gym Leader Candice and Sunyshore City Gym Leader Volkner; Team Galactic Commanders Mars, Jupiter and Saturn, and Team Galactic Boss Cyrus; and the three Legendary Lake Pokémon Mesprit, Azelf, and Uxie.
-Moreover, it was announced that the outfits of the protagonists Lucas and Dawn from Pokémon Platinum would be available from Mystery Gift as an early purchase bonus until February 21, 2022.
+Moreover, it was announced that the outfits of the protagonists Lucas and Dawn from Pokémon Platinum would be available from Mystery Gift as an early purchase bonus until 21 February 2022.
 An overview trailer summarizing the main features of the games was released on 5 November 2021 on the official Japanese Nintendo YouTube channel.

 Pokémon Brilliant Diamond and Shining Pearl have been described as having a "litany of glitches", with numerous glitches discovered within weeks after release.
 This includes the ability to walk through walls to catch the Mythical Pokémon Shaymin, access the location for the Darkrai event location early and to speedrun the game in 23 minutes, as well as an exploit to duplicate multiple Pokémon at a time along with their held items.
-Several of these glitches were fixed in version 1.1.2 released on December 1, 2021.
-You can find Arceus if you become the Champion and beat Pokémon Legends: Arceus.
+Several of these glitches were fixed in version 1.1.2 released on 1 December 2021.
+Patch 1.3.0 added the Azure Flute, making the Hall of Origin area from the original releases legitimately accessible for the first time and allowing players to catch Arceus, provided they have a save file of Pokémon Legends: Arceus with the game's story completed.